jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 You can have a custom `php.ini`, install extensions, PECL, ..

+It is possible to install/compile other languages, like Rust.
+The list above is just what Uberspace provides 'out of the box'.

 #### Databases ####

 MySQL, PostgreSQL, SQLite, CouchDB, MongoDB, Redis, ...

 It was easy to connect to mysql via a ssh tunnel from MySQL Workbench.
-There is also webbased interfaces, Datamine and PHPMyAdmin.
+There is also webbased interfaces, like Adminer and PHPMyAdmin, if you want that.

 #### Goodies ####